 - All new parents to be informed about the key signs of group B Strep infection in babies to empower them to seek vital early treatment which can saves lives.

-Longer term, vaccination could prevent more cases of GBS infection than any other strategy, including preventing preterm labour and stillbirths caused by GBS infection, post-delivery GBS infection in the mother and late-onset GBS infection in the baby.
-Vaccination would also avoid allergic reactions to the recommended antibiotics and concern about the emergence of antibiotic resistant bacteria.
-Moreover, there are no indications of hazard in this approach.
-Investment into developing a vaccine against GBS infection is urgently needed and should be prioritised.
+One day, a maternal vaccination will prevent more cases of GBS infection, including preventing preterm labour and stillbirths caused by GBS infection, post-delivery GBS infection in the mother and late-onset GBS infection in the baby.
+Vaccination would also avoid allergic reactions to the recommended antibiotics and concern about the emergence of antibiotic-resistant bacteria.
+Investment into developing a vaccine against GBS infection should be prioritised.

 At present, with no vaccine available, the view of the charity and its medical advisory panel is that the best way to prevent group B Strep infections in newborn babies in the UK is:

 - Every pregnant woman should be given information on group B Strep as a routine part of her antenatal care.

 - Every low-risk pregnant woman to be offered a sensitive test for GBS colonisation at 35-37 weeks of pregnancy without charge (and, where these tests are not freely available, all pregnant women should be told that these tests are available privately – click here for information on GBS test availability).